Spatial Voting with Incomplete Voter Information: Computing Possible Winners

-For partial orders, by the Classification Theorem (\Cref{thm:classification}), finding the possible winners is NP-complete for every pure positional scoring rule except for plurality and veto.
-In spatial voting, we are able to provide efficient algorithms to decide the question for multiple well-studied classes of scoring rules.
-We begin our investigation with two-valued scoring rules (including plurality and veto), and then prove tractability for other classes of positional scoring rules.
+We start with the one-dimensional case ($d=1$) and study the complexity of $\pwpar{1}$.
+In this case, every candidate $c$ is associated with a single real value $\cvec{c}$.
+We assume without loss of generality that $\cvec{c}_1 < \dots < \cvec{c}_m$.
+A partial profile $\P$ consists of a pair $P_j = [\ell_j, u_j]$ for every voter $v_j$.
+For partial orders, finding the possible winners is NP-complete except for plurality and veto (see \Cref{thm:classification}).
+In spatial voting, we are able to provide efficient algorithms for multiple well-studied classes of scoring rules.
+We begin our investigation with two-valued scoring rules, and then prove tractability for other classes of positional scoring rules.